How To Grow A Mango Seed In Water

 Read more

-Dig a hole twice the size of the root ball, ensuring the soil is well-draining.
-Plant the seedling with the root facing downward, water lightly, and provide sufficient sunlight to promote healthy growth.
+Then, dig a hole twice the size of the root ball and plant the seedling with the root facing downward, water lightly, and provide sufficient sunlight.

 Read more